ezsystems/commerce-documentation/docs/guide/caching_in_the_shop/basketpreview_cache_and_user_specific_data.md

 ### Working with html fragments

 Each service implementing the SessionDataInterface can return HTML fragments.
-The keys used should use the id of an container inside your site. eZ Commerce will replace this container automatically using the prepared HTML.
+The keys should use the ID of a container inside your site. eZ Commerce automatically replaces this container with the indicated HTML.

 Example how to provide the data in a service: